What is 5G?

 - 5G is a more capable unified platform than 4G.

-While 4G LTE focuses on providing significantly faster mobile broadband services than 3G, the newer version is intended to be a unified, more powerful platform that not only improves mobile broadband experiences but also enables new services such as mission-critical communications and huge IoT.
+While 4G LTE focuses on providing significantly faster mobile broadband services than 3G, the newer version is intended to be a unified, more powerful platform that improves mobile broadband experiences and enables new services such as mission-critical communications and huge IoT.

 This technology can also handle all spectrum types (licensed, shared, unlicensed) and bands (low, mid, and high), a broad range of deployment patterns (from typical macro-cells to hotspots), and novel interconnection methods (such as device-to-device and multi-hop mesh).